CodeWindProgram/Group-5/README.md

 5. ###### @Archana70 - archanapotraj7050@gmail.com
    - Discussed with group members in which direction we have to work.
    - Learn working of Git.
+   - Explored technical aspects for developing solution and designing it.

 ## Initial Setup
 1. #### Node Setup